Certified Bank Compliance Officers

 Banking compliance officers who have three years of work experience and at least 80 hours of approved training within the five years preceding their certification application are prepared to pursue the Certified Regulatory Compliance Manager (CRCM) credential.
 They will need to submit an application with a professional reference from a senior official and sign an ethics statement.
 The process will be complete once the certification candidate has passed an exam.

-- Consider advanced training.'
+For possible advancement, consider advanced training.
 Some universities offer master's degree programs in business ethics and compliance, which can prepare officers for advancement to senior positions.
-These programs may include classes in strategic leadership, quantitative methods, managerial finance, marketing management, human resources management and legal issues.
+These programs may include classes in strategic leadership, quantitative methods, managerial finance, marketing management, human resources management, and legal issues.

-- Join a professional organization.
+For professional growth, join a professional organization.
 Organizations like the ABA offer a variety of resources for bank compliance officers looking for a professional edge.
-Membership can offer access to job banks, professional networking sites, conferences and online training.
+Membership can offer access to job banks, professional networking sites, conferences, and online training.